dmustanger/7dtd-ServerTools/README.md

 Expiration date controls when their prefix and color will stop working in chat.

+Rotate can be used in combination with the ColorList.xml, so that players can rotate between colors from the list.

+Custom_Color allows players to type an html color in the chat and sets their color to it

 ## Chat_Command_Log
 ```xml
 <Tool Name="Chat_Command_Log" Enable="True" />
 ```

 ### Attributes
 * __Enable__
 Set True or False for Enable

 ### Description

 ## Chat_Command_Response

 ## Chat_Command_Response_Extended

 ```xml
 <Tool Name="Chat_Command_Response" Server_Response_Name="[FFCC00]Tartarus" Main_Color="[00FF00]" Chat_Command_Prefix1="/" Chat_Command_Prefix2="!" />
 <Tool Name="Chat_Command_Response_Extended" Friend_Chat_Color="[33CC33]" Party_Chat_Color="[FFCC00]" Passthrough="True" />
 ```

 ### Attributes

 #### Normal
 * __Server_Response_Name__
 Set a server response name to Chat_Command_Response